NishakMohomed/trady/README.md

 2. Add your paypal client id to 'checkout.php' that is located on 'pages/checkout.php' as follows,
 <img src= "images/readmeImages/carbon.png" widht= "250"  height= "350">

+3. Import 'tardy.sql' file to phpmyadmin that is located on 'extras/trady.sql'